German Shepherd Temperament, Energy Level, and Lifestyle Fit

 Final Thoughts

-If you’re ready to provide consistent training, daily exercise, and meaningful interaction, a German Shepherd can be one of the most rewarding dogs you’ll ever own.
+If you’re ready to invest in training, exercise, and engagement, a German Shepherd can be one of the most rewarding dogs you’ll ever own.